ProShares UltraPro QQQ (NASDAQ:TQQQ) Sees Strong Trading Volume

-Hedge funds have recently bought and sold shares of the company.
-Parallel Advisors LLC acquired a new stake in shares of ProShares UltraPro QQQ in the second quarter valued at approximately $25,000.
-IFP Advisors Inc acquired a new stake in shares of ProShares UltraPro QQQ in the third quarter valued at approximately $25,000.
-Koshinski Asset Management Inc. acquired a new stake in shares of ProShares UltraPro QQQ in the third quarter valued at approximately $25,000.
-Private Ocean LLC acquired a new stake in shares of ProShares UltraPro QQQ in the third quarter valued at approximately $25,000.
-Finally, MV Capital Management Inc. acquired a new stake in shares of ProShares UltraPro QQQ in the third quarter valued at approximately $27,000.
+Institutional investors have recently added to or reduced their stakes in the company.
+Parallel Advisors LLC acquired a new position in shares of ProShares UltraPro QQQ in the second quarter valued at approximately $25,000.
+IFP Advisors Inc acquired a new stake in ProShares UltraPro QQQ in the third quarter valued at $25,000.
+Koshinski Asset Management Inc. acquired a new stake in ProShares UltraPro QQQ in the third quarter valued at $25,000.
+Private Ocean LLC acquired a new stake in ProShares UltraPro QQQ in the third quarter valued at $25,000.
+Finally, MV Capital Management Inc. acquired a new stake in ProShares UltraPro QQQ in the third quarter valued at $27,000.

 Proshares UltraPro QQQ ETF (the Fund) seeks daily investment results, before fees and expenses that correspond to triple (300%) the daily performance of the NASDAQ-100 Index (the Index).
 The Fund invests in equity securities, derivatives, such as futures contracts, swap agreements, and money market instruments.